cold weather - snow driving - tires and chains - salted roads

 Before starting the car

-turn OFF all accessores - it's much better for the battery.
+turn OFF all accessores and lights - it's much better for the battery.

 Windshield wiper blades.